trambarhq/relaks-django-todo-example/README.md

 }
 ```

 When he clicks the save button, we call `django.saveOne()` to save the item.
-Depending on whether `id` is defined, either an insert or an update operation is done.
+Depending on whether `id` is defined, either an insert or an update operation will be performed.
 When that finishes, we exit edit mode.

 ```javascript
 handleSaveClick = async (evt) => {